physimals/asl-docs/basilcmd_userguide.rst

 BASIL can be called from the command line with the following information:

-- ``-i <file>`` Input file containing label-control differenced data.
+-i <file>  Input file containing label-control differenced data.
-- ``-m <file>`` Brain mask for the data.
+-m <file>  Brain mask for the data.
-- ``-o <dir>`` Name of directory into which results are to be written (default is a subdirectory called basil within the input directory).
+-o <dir>  Name of directory into which results are to be written (default is a subdirectory called basil within the input directory).
-- ``-@ <file>`` Model and sequence parameters (to be passed to FABBER).
+-@ <file>  Model and sequence parameters (to be passed to FABBER).
-- ``--spatial`` Apply a spatial regularising prior to the estimated perfusion image, this is preferable to spatial smoothing of the data before analysis.
+--spatial  Apply a spatial regularising prior to the estimated perfusion image, this is preferable to spatial smoothing of the data before analysis.

 **Model options**

 BASIL provides a number of options to access more advanced parts of the kinetic curve models:

-- ``--infertau`` Infer the bolus duration from the data.
+--infertau  Infer the bolus duration from the data.

-  - this option is particularly suitable for pASL data in which the bolus duration is undefined (e.g. when not using QUIPSSII or Q2TIPS)
+ this option is particularly suitable for pASL data in which the bolus duration is undefined (e.g. when not using QUIPSSII or Q2TIPS)

-- ``--inferart`` Include an arterial compartment in the model.
+--inferart  Include an arterial compartment in the model.

-  - this option will infer the arterial blood volume (aCBV) and arterial blood arrival time.
-  - this option is suitable for data with multiple post-labelling delays, especially where short PLD (or TIs) are used.
+  this option will infer the arterial blood volume (aCBV) and arterial blood arrival time. this option is suitable for data with multiple post-labelling delays, especially where short PLD (or TIs) are used.

-- ``--inferpc`` Include a non-exchanging compartment in the model.
+--inferpc  Include a non-exchanging compartment in the model.

-  - this option might be used to model pre-capillary vessels assuming minimal water exchange.
-  - this parameter adds a pre-capillary transit time parameter.
+  this option might be used to model pre-capillary vessels assuming minimal water exchange. this parameter adds a pre-capillary transit time parameter.

-- ``--infert1`` Infer the values of T1 and T1b from the data.
+--infert1  Infer the values of T1 and T1b from the data.

-  - this option is primarily to account for uncertainty in the T1 values in the inference.
+  this option is primarily to account for uncertainty in the T1 values in the inference.
 ASL data does not have sufficient sensitivity to T1 to estimate it accurately.

 **Advanced Options**

 BASIL also has a few more advanced options:

-- ``--t1im`` For loading a image of T1 (tissue) values to be used in the kinetic modelling (same resolution as the ASL data).
+--t1im  For loading a image of T1 (tissue) values to be used in the kinetic modelling (same resolution as the ASL data).
-- ``--fast=<value>`` Use a value of ``2`` to perform the analysis in a single step, mostly for use with --spatial.
+--fast=<value>  Use a value of ``2`` to perform the analysis in a single step, mostly for use with --spatial.
-- ``--pvgm / --pvwm`` Perform partial volume correction with the supplied partial volume estimates for grey and white matter (these should be the same resolution as the ASL data).
+--pvgm  Perform partial volume correction with the supplied partial volume estimates for grey and white matter (these should be the same resolution as the ASL data).
+--pvwm  White matter partial volume estimates (to go with ``--pvgm``).

 **Kinetc model choice**

 BASIL also offers a number of variants on the kinetic model used:

-- ``--disp=<option>`` Model of the label dispersion
+--disp=<option>  Model of the label dispersion

-  - ``none`` No dispersion.
+  --disp=none  No dispersion.
-  - ``gamma`` Dispersion modelled according to a gamma dispersion kernel (vascular transport function).
+  --disp=gamma  Dispersion modelled according to a gamma dispersion kernel (vascular transport function).
-  - ``gauss`` Dispersion modelled according to a Gaussian dispersion kernel.
+  --disp=gauss  Dispersion modelled according to a Gaussian dispersion kernel.
-  - ``sgauss`` Dispersion modelled according to a spatially (rather than temporally) derived Gaussian dispersion function.
+  --disp=sgauss  Dispersion modelled according to a spatially (rather than temporally) derived Gaussian dispersion function.

-- ``--exch=<option>`` Model of the excahnge of labeled water in the capilliary bed (selects the residue function).
+--exch=<option>  Model of the excahnge of labeled water in the capilliary bed (selects the residue function).

-  - ``mix`` Well-mixed single compartment
-  - ``simple`` Simple single compartment with T1 of blood (mimics the assumptions made in the white paper)
-  - ``2cpt`` A two compartment exchange model following Parkes & Tofts (by default the slow solution is used).
+  --exch=mix  Well-mixed single compartment --exch=simple  Simple single compartment with T1 of blood (mimics the assumptions made in the white paper) --exch=2cpt  A two compartment exchange model following Parkes & Tofts (by default the slow solution is used).
-  - ``spa`` An implementation of the single pass approximation from St. Lawrence.
+  --exch=spa  An implementation of the single pass approximation from St. Lawrence.

 BASIL assumes by default a single well-mixed tissue compartment (``--exch=mix``) and no dispersion of the bolus of labeled blood water (``--disp=none``).